lmj/lfarm/README.md

 * For Active Directory:
   http://technet.microsoft.com/en-us/library/bb742433.aspx

+Once you have the keytab file, you have to make sure that it is loaded.
+The easiest way to do this is to simply call `CL-GSS:KRB5-REGISTER-ACCEPTOR-IDENTITY` and pass in the name of the keytab file.

-Once you have the keytab file, make sure that the environment variable `KRB5_KTNAME` is set to the path of the keytab file and that it is readable by the lfarm server instance.
-If not, the server will not be able to authenticate itself against the client which will prevent it from connecting.
+The other way is to make sure the environment variable `KRB5_KTNAME` is set to the path of the keytab file and that it is readable by the lfarm server instance.

+If the keytab file has not been loaded, the server will fail to authenticate and you will get a security error when the client attempts to connect to the server.

 ## Details